noklesta/SublimeRailsNav/README.md

  * If you just went and installed Package Control, you probably need to restart Sublime Text 2 before doing this next bit.
  * Bring up the Command Palette (Command+Shift+p on OS X, Control+Shift+p on Linux/Windows).
  * Select "Package Control: Install Package" (it'll take a few seconds)
- * Select ANRailsNav when the list appears.
+ * Select SublimeRailsNav when the list appears.

-Package Control will automatically keep ANRailsNav up to date with the latest version.
+Package Control will automatically keep SublimeRailsNav up to date with the latest version.

 ## Key bindings